Home / Family Fun by Season / Autumn Family Fun Guide / The Best East Coast Day Trips for Bucks County Families

 New York City

 Last, but certainly not least, is the Big Apple–New York City.
 With five boroughs covering over 300 square miles, there’s no limit to the amount of fun you can have.
-Spot a snow leopard at the Bronx Zoo, catch a foul ball at Citi Field or take a ride on the wooden tracks of the Cyclone roller coaster at Coney Island, and so much more.
-A day trip to NY is an absolute must for anyone living within 100 miles.
+Spot a snow leopard at the Bronx Zoo.
+Watch sea lions splash or ride the Wild Asia Monorail.
+Catch a foul ball at Citi Field and cheer on the Mets.
+Head to Coney Island for a stroll on the boardwalk.
+Brave the wooden tracks of the legendary Cyclone roller coaster.

 Editor for Bucks County Parent.
 Email tips to christine@familyfocus.org.